metasmile/termini/README.md

 - v0.1
 - Requirements: nodejs, and several modules from npm

 Watching file and moving to specific DIR concurrently.
-Simple and Useful when you forward only specific handle file format or mime types.
+Simple and Useful when you forward only specific file format or mime types.

 - Restrict by mimetypes or extenstion.
 - Supported preset : itunes supported types.